vt-elixir/interactor/README.md

 [![Build Status](https://travis-ci.org/AgilionApps/interactor.svg?branch=master)](https://travis-ci.org/AgilionApps/interactor)
 [![Hex Version](https://img.shields.io/hexpm/v/interactor.svg)](https://hex.pm/packages/interactor)

+**Interactor provides an opinionated interface for performing complex user interactions.**

 ## What this is

 This is a library implementing a simple pattern that encourages modularity and